Leon-Lam919/CS4348/Project 3/README.txt

-to compile, do 'javac Chainedsystem.java ContiguousSystem.java DiskDrive.java FileEntry.java FileSystem.java Filetable.java IndexedSystem.java UserInterface.java'
+to compile, do 'javac ChainedSystem.java ContiguousSystem.java DiskDrive.java FileEntry.java FileSystem.java FileTable.java IndexedSystem.java UserInterface.java'

 The UserInterface.java is the driver file that is to be run when everything is compiled.